PannetonB/Ocean-Optics-spectro-with-usb4java-in-R/docs/OO_USB4000_w_usb4java_in_R.md

 * a vector of wavelengths

 ## jbyte_2_uint(x)
-Takes a vector of Java bytes and interprets and 0:255
+Takes a vector of Java bytes and interprets and 0:255.
+Required as Java bytes are signed.

 INPUTS: